timheuer/SampleDotnetMcpServer/README.md

 ### Test the MCP server

-Once running, you can use Copilot Chat or any MCP client to invoke the `get_random_number` tool.
-For example, ask: "Give me 3 random numbers" and select the tool from the SampleDotnetMcpServer MCP server.
+Once running, you can use Copilot Chat or any MCP client to invoke the available tools:

+**Weather Tools:**
+- Ask: "What's the weather like in 90210?" to get current weather
+- Ask: "Give me a 3-day forecast for 10001" to get a weather forecast
+- Ask: "Check the weather in 60601" to test with Chicago's zip code

+**Other Tools:**
+- Ask: "Give me 3 random numbers" to use the random number generator
+- Ask: "Say hello to John" to use the greeting tools

 ### Publish to NuGet.org